HIV/STI Testing

 Regular testing is an important aspect of physical wellness.
 We believe that all students (and individuals!) should have easy access to sexual and reproductive health information so that they can make informed choices in their relationships.

-We offer confidential and educational testing services where students can get information about sexually transmitted infections (STIs), check in with their body, and connect with resources and treatment as needed.
+Our confidential and testing services offer students education about sexually transmitted infections (STIs), a place to check in with their body, and connect with resources and treatment as needed.

 - every 3-6 months,